-This curriculum will provide students with knowledge of hydraulics and pneumatics.
-Students will learn hydraulic and pneumatic blueprint reading, how to repair valves and pumps, and how to measure and troubleshoot systems.
+The Industrial Hydraulics Certificate provides students with strong knowledge of hydraulics and pneumatics.
+Students will learn about components, symbols, system development, and virtual simulation.
 Upon completion, students will have the flexibility of pursuing a Diploma or an Associate in Applied Science Degree in Industrial Systems Technology.